How to Name a Startup: Step-by-Step Naming Process

 - Does your team genuinely like it?

-Phase 4: Validation and Testing
+Phase 4: Validation and testing

 Narrow to your top 3-5 names and validate them with people outside your founding team.

 Comprehension test: Show each name with a one-sentence description.
 Ask people what they think the company does.
-Strong names reinforce comprehension; weak names create confusion or contradict your positioning.
+Strong names reinforce comprehension.
+Weak names create confusion or contradict your positioning.

 Recall test: Mention your top names in conversation, then follow up 2-3 days later and ask if they remember the names.
 Names that stick after a single exposure have strong memorability.